 Go to Passport Control

 When you’re ready to leave the airport, be sure to look for the signs directing you to passport control.
-The United States government has combined its customs and immigration controls, which means that you’ll need both a visa and boarding card in order to enter the country.
+The United States government has combined its customs and immigration controls, which means that you’ll need both a visa and boarding card to enter the country.

 Passport control lines are typically segregated by nationality, so unless you’re a U.S. citizen, you will likely be directed into a different line than European citizens.
-When it’s your turn, you will hand your passport and any required forms over to a consular officer for verification.
+When it’s your turn, you will hand your passport and any required forms to a consular officer for verification.

 Claim your luggage and clear customs